 The study area is home to 22,100 residents.
 About 82% of residents own their home and the median household income is $27,000.

-The novel coronavirus is an unprecedented situation with unknown impacts on the long-term health of individuals, so to ensure that our final results are as reliable as possible, the HEAL Study will re-recruit individuals to create a post-pandemic health baseline
+COVID-19 infection, caused by the SARS-CoV-2 virus, has unknown impacts on the long-term health of individuals.
+To ensure that our final results are as reliable as possible, the HEAL Study repeated recruitment and baseline health measures in 2021.

-Track changes in pollution, physical and mental health, and social cohesion
+Track changes in greenness, air pollution, physical and mental health, and social cohesion.

-Compare changes in pollution, physical and mental health, and social cohesion from before planting to two years after planting
+Compare changes in pollution, physical and mental health, and social cohesion from before greening to after greening.

 Research shows that people living in neighborhoods with busy streets and high levels of roadway air pollution, have a higher risk of heart disease than people living in neighborhoods with more green space.
 Louisville’s trees currently remove more than four million pounds of ground-level ozone and more than one million pounds of particulate matter annually from the air we breathe.
 The health value of removing that much air pollution is estimated at more than $10 million every year.